vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 We want to test ssh to the box to test ssh.
 We need to setup firewall and port forading.

+In your virtual box instance.

-* TO find out the ip address of your Virtual Box, login and do one of the following
+* To find out the ip address of your Virtual Box, login and do one of the following
    * ifconfig
    * or execute this to get the ip address
 ```